ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

     mkdir my-nft
     cd my-nft

 Now that we’re inside our project folder, we’ll use npm init to initialize the project.
-If you don’t already have npm installed, follow [these instructions](https://docs.alchemyapi.io/alchemy/guides/alchemy-for-macs#1-install-nodejs-and-npm) (we’ll also need [Node.js](https://nodejs.org/en/download/), so download that too!).
+If you don’t already have npm installed, follow [these instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

     npm init

-It doesn’t really matter how you answer the installation questions; here is how we did it for reference:
+It doesn’t really matter how you answer the installation questions, but here's how we did it for reference:

     package name: (my-nft)
     version: (1.0.0)